camunda/camunda-docs/docs/apis-clients/overview.md

 ### Additional APIs

 - [Public API](public-api.md) - Camunda Cloud's provided public API.
-- [Console API (REST)](cloud-console-api-reference.md) - Enables you to create and manage clusters programmatically.
-To interact with Camunda Cloud programmatically without using the Camunda Cloud UI, create [Cloud Console API Clients](cloud-console-api-clients.md).
+- [Cloud Console API clients (REST)](cloud-console-api-reference.md) - Enables you to programmatically create and manage clusters, and interact with Camunda Cloud programmatically without using the Camunda Cloud UI.
 - [Zeebe API](grpc.md) - Zeebe clients use gRPC to communicate with the cluster.

 ## Clients